Sunday, April 20, 2008

 Again, resting in Gods choice for us, we started to get excited about a little boy… whatever that may look like.

-So, on Good Friday, 2009 the Captain and I woke early and drove to the hospital, where a very kind and much prayed over surgeon cut into my husbands head as family, friends and I paced, ate and waited nervously to hear the outcome.
+On Good Friday, 2009 the Captain and I woke early and drove to the hospital, where a very kind and much prayed-over surgeon cut into my husband’s head, as family, friends and I paced, chatted nervously and waited to hear the outcome.

 It was good news.
 They were able to get a gross total resection.
 Later it was suggested, based on the biopsy of the tumor, the Captain undergo 6 months of chemo, which he did.

 He started his first round right before our son was born.
-So it was a very pregnant Cari and a very tired Captain that made their way to the hospital one summer morning to welcome their son into the world.
+So it was a very pregnant me and a very tired Captain that made their way to the hospital one summer morning to welcome their son into the world.
+Rigg Allen Chastain was born on June19th 2009.
+Perfectly healthy, just 9 short months after his older sister had died.

 Come quickly, Lord Jesus.